kahnwong/docs.karnwong.me/docs/knowledge-base/resources/data-science.md

 ### EDA
 - [data ⎰ describe](https://github.com/data-describe/data-describe) - data-describe is a Python toolkit for Exploratory Data Analysis (EDA).
 It aims to accelerate data exploration and analysis by providing automated and polished analysis widgets.
-- [Data Profiler](https://github.com/capitalone/DataProfiler) - What's in your data?
-Extract schema, statistics and entities from datasets.
 - [Lux](https://github.com/lux-org/lux) - Python API for Intelligent Visual Data Discovery.
 - [missingno](https://github.com/ResidentMario/missingno) - missingno provides a small toolset of flexible and easy-to-use missing data visualizations and utilities that allows you to get a quick visual summary of the completeness (or lack thereof) of your dataset.
 - [Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling) - Generates profile reports from a pandas DataFrame.